 you must apply for a vehicle tax exemption to stop paying vehicle tax.
 This is sometimes called putting a vehicle into the ‘historic tax class’

 you do not have to apply to stop getting an MOT for your vehicle each year.
 However, you must still keep it in a roadworthy condition

 you can be fined up to £2,500 and get three penalty points for using a vehicle in a dangerous condition

-Classic cars will not have the same security features installed as standard in most modern cars.
-It may be you want to have additional security, although this may not reduce your premium, so check with your insurance provider first.
+Fit an alarm or immobiliser: classic cars will not have the same security features installed as standard in most modern cars.
+Consider adding additional security, although this may not reduce your premium, so check with your insurance provider first.

 Track it: depending on the value of the car, having a tracking device installed may offer peace of mind.
 Again you may want to check with your insurance provider to see if it will reduce your premium before you fit one.

 Use it less: the less mileage you do in your classic car the less insurance premium you will pay.

 Join a club: some specialist insurance providers offer a discount if you join a recognised classic car enthusiasts’ club.
 Being a member of a specialist club means you may also be able to get advice from other experienced classic car motorists.